apache/druid/docs/operations/druid-console.md

   ~ under the License.
   -->

+Druid include a console for managing datasources, segments, tasks, data processes (Historicals and MiddleManagers), and coordinator dynamic configuration.
+Users can also run SQL and native Druid queries in the console.

 The Druid Console is hosted by the [Router](../design/router.md) process.

-In addition, the following cluster settings must be enabled:
+The following cluster settings must be enabled, as they are by default:

 - the Router's [management proxy](../design/router.html#enabling-the-management-proxy) must be enabled.
 - the Broker processes in the cluster must have [Druid SQL](../querying/sql.md) enabled.

-After enabling Druid SQL on the Brokers and deploying a Router with the management proxy enabled, the Druid console can be accessed at:
+The Druid console can be accessed at:

 ```
 http://<ROUTER_IP>:<ROUTER_PORT>
 ```

+> Note that any Druid console user will have, effectively, the same permissions as the user under which Druid runs.
+This is important to consider, since the file browser UI will show console users the files that the underlying user can  access.
+In general, avoid running Druid as root user.
+Consider creating a dedicated user account for running Druid.

 Below is a description of the high-level features and functionality of the Druid Console